The Bankrate promise

 If you lease or finance your car, you will probably need to purchase a full coverage policy, which includes collision, comprehensive and liability.
 If you own your vehicle, you may have the option to purchase a cheaper minimum coverage policy that includes minimum coverage only, but it will not offer as much financial protection.

-4. Know which discounts apply
+4. Understand which discounts may apply to you

 As you compare insurance providers, pay close attention to the discounts offered.
 Many car insurance companies offer discounts to help drivers get a better rate, but the discounts available are unique to each carrier.
 Here are some commonly available car insurance discounts: